czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

   - Lower layers should not depend for correctness on assumptions about higher layers
   - All layers have some common problems to solve: e.g., synchronization, multiplexing
   - The best principles will/should be violated for pragmatic reasons
-  - Layering and sublayering are a good way to understand and design new protocols
+  - Layering and sub-layering are a good way to understand and design new protocols